 From 2011 to 2015, Saul was Chief Economist at the Australian arm of Bank of America Merrill Lynch, before establishing a private consultancy in Tasmania.

-Saul is a non-executive director of Hydro Tasmania (the Tasmanian state-owned electricity generator), and Chair of the Board of Ten Days on the Island (Tasmania's biennial multi-arts festival).
-He has previously been a member of the National Housing Supply Council and the Australian Statistics Advisory Committee; Chair of the Tasmanian Arts Advisory Board; and a non-executive director of the Australian Business Arts Foundation.
+Saul is currently a member of the Parliamentary Budget Office's Expert Advisory Panel, and of the Australian Taxation Office's "Tax Gap" Expert Panel.
+He is also Chair of the CSIRO's Decadal Climate Forecasting Project Advisory Board, and of the Advisory Board for Jamieson Coote Bonds, a Melbourne-based specialist fixed income funds management business.
+He is a non-executive director of the Macquarie Point Development Corporation (a Tasmanian Government owned entity responsible for the remediation and redevelopment of an 11ha parcel of land adjoining the Hobart waterfront).
+Saul has previously been a non-executive director of Hydro Tasmania (the Tasmanian state-owned electricity generator); a member of the National Housing Supply Council and the Australian Statistics Advisory Committee; Chair of the Tasmanian Arts Advisory Board; and a non-executive director of the Australian Business Arts Foundation.
 He was also a member of the Howard Government's Foreign Affairs and Trade Policy Advisory Councils, and of the Rudd Government's Long-Term Tourism Strategy Steering Committee.